When it comes to shopping for Second Life beds, it’s important to consider different shopper profiles.

 Apple Fall thoughts on Second Life Beds

-I also asked Danny Bourne (r e B o u r n e P r e f a b s) who said he actually never thought about it, which is interesting because it’s so easy to assume as a consumer that content creator should just know what their customers want.
-Well, they should know their audience, but because Second Life has such a diverse audience that it makes it difficult to cater for everybody.
+Danny Bourne (r e B o u r n e P r e f a b s) was also asked about this feature, and he responded that he had never considered it before.
+This is noteworthy because as consumers, we often assume that content creators should be aware of what their customers want.
+While they should have a good understanding of their audience, Second Life’s diverse user base can make it challenging to cater to everyone’s needs.